 Visitors will find that it offers particularly attractive accommodation, with a snug sitting room with multi-fuel stove, a smart and modern kitchen, new shower room and two very good size bedrooms.

 Perhaps due to the absence of traffic, (you can drive down to the harbour) Gardenstown has a lovely atmosphere - if you like roving around on foot, you will find quite a few steps, however for the town is built on a series of terraces, linked by charming walkways.
-There are cafes and craft shops, a pub and small supermarket, so most needs are catered for.
-For major shopping, Macduff and Banff are about 8 miles away.
+There is a restaurant and a pub, but for shopping, Macduff and Banff are about 8 miles away.

 As far as exploring further afield is concerned, you can range along the coast.
 To the east, there is the little villages of Crovie, to which you can walk under the cliffs from Gardenstown, and Pennan, where you can still see the phonebox made famous in the film 'Local Hero'.
 There are some excellent golf courses along the coast, while inland you can head for the Speyside Way, or go on a Whisky pilgrimage, visiting the many distilleries along the Whisky Trail.